deividfsantos/lc-pocs/ooad-challenges-2/social-media-sharing-photo/README.md

 # Social Media Photo Sharing App

-An object-oriented Java application simulating the core features of a photo sharing social media platform.
+A POC exploring object-oriented design through a simplified photo sharing platform.
+Users can publish photos, attach tags to categorize them, leave comments, and browse a timeline of posts.
+The goal is to practice layered architecture (domain, repository, service) and incremental feature delivery using plain Java — no frameworks, no database.

 Built with Java 25 and Gradle.

 ## Architecture